JMI On-line Catalog

 Standard Equipment

-JMI NGF-XT Focuser with Motor for motorized focusing.
+JMI EV-XT Focuser with Motor for motorized focusing

 9x50 (or larger) Finder Scope